redux69/shortgames/README.md

 # shortgames
-here are a few short games created by me in python
+here are a few short games created by me in Python